DiedrichsenLab/PcmPy/docs/model_type.rst

 Example
 ^^^^^^^
-To set up a free model, simple create a new model of type ``ModelFree``.
+To set up a free model, simple create a new model of type ``FreeModel``.

 .. sourcecode:: python

-    M5 = pcm.ModelFree('ceil',n_cond)
+    M5 = pcm.FreeModel('ceil',n_cond)

 If the number of conditions is very large, the crossvalidated estimation of the noise ceiling model can get rather slow.
-For a quick and approximate noise ceiling, you can also set the model type to ``ModelFreeDirect``.
+For a quick and approximate noise ceiling, you can also set the model type to ``FreeModelDirect``.
 In the case, the fitting algorithms simply uses an unbiased estimate of the second moment matrix from ``pcm.util.est_G_crossval`` to determine the parameters - basically the starting values of the complete model.
 This will lead to slightly lower noise ceilings as compared to the full optimization, but large improvements in speed.

 Custom model
 ------------